 - Anakin loses his hand in Attack of the Clones, but has a prosthetic by the end.
 Unlike his son's, it has an obviously mechanical appearance but otherwise works the same, leading him to protect it with a glove.
 His next experience with dismemberment in Revenge of the Sith, on the other hand, is rather more dramatic...

 - Luke has his hand cut off in the climax of The Empire Strikes Back, but gets a cybernetic replacement shortly after.
-Other than a couple wistful glances, it's functionally and visually identical.
+Other than a couple of wistful glances, it's functionally and visually identical.
+By the time of the sequel trilogy, the hand has lost its artificial skin layer, but it's still functional.

 - In The Hunger Games, Peeta loses a leg after his first round in the arena.
 It is replaced with a very good prosthetic and never mentioned again.
 The movie just left this out completely.

-- In the Star Wars Expanded Universe book Darth Maul: Shadow Hunters, Pavan gets his hand cut off by the titular Sith Lord.
+- Star Wars Legends: In Darth Maul: Shadow Hunters, Pavan gets his hand cut off by the titular Sith Lord.
 He's quickly rescued, put in a hospice, and told he'll get a replacement, so he's not sad about that at all.
 Too bad Maul bursts in and then kills him immediately.

-- In Doctor Who, the Tenth Doctor loses a hand, but regrows it as he had just regenerated from the Ninth.
+- Doctor Who: In "The Christmas Invasion", the Tenth Doctor loses a hand, but regrows it as he had just regenerated from the Ninth.
 This hand becomes important later.

 - In Legends of Tomorrow, Snart is chained on Cronos' ship and freezes his hand solid and smashes it to escape.
 It's regrown at the end of the episode thanks to the Waverider's future tech.